avardhineni/AILearningCompanion/README.md

 1. Navigate to the **Voice Reading** page
 2. Select a lesson from the dropdown menu
 3. Click "Start Interactive Reading" to begin
-4. Listen to the AI tutor read the lesson aloud
+4. Listen to the AI tutor read the lesson aloud with interactive conversational elements
-5. Answer comprehension questions during the session
+5. Use "Ask a Doubt" feature to clarify concepts during reading
 6. Use playback controls (play, pause, stop) as needed
+7. Enjoy uninterrupted content delivery with engaging conversational phrases

 ### Language Support
 - **Hindi subjects**: AI responds in Hindi with educational context, voice reading uses Hindi TTS